rg1107/BoredGame/README.md

 6. Run the App which will then get installec in your phone.

-If you cant follow steps 3-6 then you can use an Emulator which is present in Android Studio
+If you cant follow steps 3-6 then you can use an Emulator which is present in Android Studio Or..
+### You can Install the app-debug.apk file on your phone directly to run the app on your phone.